tldr-pages/tldr/pages/common/corepack.md

 `corepack prepare`

-- Use a package manager without add it as a global command:
+- Use a package manager without installing it as a global command:

 `corepack {{npm|pnpm|yarn}} {{package_manager_arguments}}`